Bomann-Museum

 What should I wear?

-Comfortable clothing and shoes are recommended, especially if you plan to explore nearby attractions after your museum visit.
+Comfortable clothing and shoes suitable for walking are recommended, particularly if you plan to explore the surrounding area after your visit.

 Location